 Click Here for tab for I Won’t Give Up by Jason Mraz

-This is a straightforward ballad from Jason’s fourth studio album, it was the first promotional single released and achieved a good amount of commercial success, charting in the top 10 in multiple countries.
-It’s a song about not giving up, whether it’s about your dreams, loving someone else, or yourself, and is a great all-round finger-picked song that anyone can learn.
+This is a straightforward ballad from Jason’s fourth studio album.
+It was the first promotional single released and achieved a good amount of commercial success, charting in the top 10 in multiple countries.
+It’s a song about not giving up on your dreams, loving someone else, or yourself, and is a great all-around fingerpicked song that anyone can learn.

 If Eternity Should Fail by Iron Maiden